portfolio

 Created this infographic to raise awareness for meningiomas, a common brain tumor, and the need for research.
 View full infographic.

-Blogs About Small Businesses: Navigating Through COVID-19, Healthcare, Tech, Entrepreneurship, Retail, and Farmers Markets
+Blogs About Small Businesses and Economic Development: Defense, Tech, Healthcare, Entrepreneurship, Workforce, and Farmers Markets

 NSWC Indian Head is Mission Critical to Charles County and the Nation